 July 22, 2014

 BRIEF CAREER SYNOPSIS:

-Earlier this year I took on a position with our Townsquare Media Digital Team team that allows me to work with other stations in our company helping them to enhance their digital, and ultimately their overall brand.
-Chris Logan's exit at the end of the Spring 2012 book has given me my most recent challenge in my 8 years of radio thus far.
-I look forward to filling his shoes as Program Director/Brand Manager for Hot 107.9 and I'm excited to work with an incredible crew to take our station to the next level.
+In 2011, I took on a position with our Townsquare Media Digital Team team that allows me to work with other stations in our company helping them to enhance their digital, and ultimately their overall brand.
+In the Spring 2012, I moved up to Program Director/Brand Manager for Hot 107.9.

 2. When you were a kid, what did you want to be when you grew up?